 Just call us to request an insurance quote for this boat or your current boat.

+Network Yacht Brokers Kent Ltd has the largest range of boats for sale in Kent.
 The company normally acts as broker for the vendor who unless otherwise stated is not selling in the course of a business.
 Whilst every care has been taken in the preparation of these particulars the correctness is not guaranteed and they are intended as a guide only and do not constitute a part of any contract.
 A prospective buyer is strongly advised to check these particulars and where appropriate and at his own expense to employ a qualified marine surveyor to carry out a survey and/or to have an engine trial conducted which if conducted by us shall not imply any liability on our part.